pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

   - Vulkan
 ---

 I've been working on a little VR project for a while, and one of the first things I needed at the start was something to _stand_ on.
-So I made an infinite grid to serve as a floor.
+So I made an infinite grid to be my floor.
 Here's how it works.

 <div class="caption-box aligncenter">
   <img src="/assets/img/liminal-plane.webp" alt="An infinite floor plane." />